-Organisational double loop learning (Figure 4) occurs when individual mental models become incorporated into the organisation through shared mental models, which can then affect organisational action.
+Organisational double loop learning occurs when individual mental models become incorporated into the organisation through shared mental models, which can the affect organisational action.

 E.g., double-loop learning occurs when an error is detected and corrected in ways that involve the modification of an organisation's underlying norms, policies and objectives.